kobra140489/MES.Wiki/Mod-Difficulty.md

 |★★★☆☆|Average|Encounters will likely not engage players unless provoked or approached|
 |★★★★☆|Hostile|Encounters will seek out players and attack when certain conditions are met (visibility, signals, etc)|
 |★★★★★|Nightmare|Encounters are aware of all targets in the area and will relentlessly attack|

-★☆☆☆☆ No Challenge: Encounters Are Not Hostile.

-★★☆☆☆ Minimal: Encounters are passively hostile, will only use turrets if you get close.

-★★★☆☆ Average: Encounters will likely not engage players unless provoked or approached.

-★★★★☆ Hostile: Encounters will seek out players and attack when certain conditions are met (visibility, signals, etc).

-★★★★★ Nightmare: Encounters are aware of all targets in the area and will relentlessly attack.